cydergoth/openwrt_vlan/README.md

 7 | 1 - LAN
 8 | 1,3,4,5 - Downlink VLAN trunk to switch #2

-Switch #2 is configured similarly with Port 1 being it's uplink switch
+Switch #2 is configured similarly with Port 1 being its uplink to switch
 #1

+Note that any device plugged into a port with a single VLan tag will have all its packets tagged with that VLan.
+This is how non-VLan aware devices are introduced into a VLan enabled network.
+Similarly, as a packet tagged with the VLan exits that port, the VLan tag will be _removed_ .

 ### WiFi AP configuration